gm3dmo/the-power/docs/known-issues.md

 #### Chrome storage for smee urls
 If you use smee.io very often then Chrome can end up filling up it's storage for smee.io and you must clean clean it down: More toools, Developer tools, Storage.
 Remove the smee entries.

 #### Homebrew base64 causes create-commit-commands to fail

-See [#70](https://github.com/gm3dmo/the-power/issues/70) where the Homebrew base64 command on mac can break things.
+Thanks to @kyanny, The Power now has `base64encode.py` to free it from relying on the behaviours of operating system supplied `base64` commands.
+For the backstory see [#70](https://github.com/gm3dmo/the-power/issues/70) where the Homebrew base64 command on mac can break things.